maksyuki/TaichiGAME/README.md

    | `g` | toggle center visibility | `z` | toggle contact visibility |

 ### Quick Start
 If you want to use `TaichiGAME` to implement your own simulation.
-You need to import `TaichiGAME` package first and init the `taichi`:
+You need to import `taichi` and `TaichiGAME` package first:
 ```python
 import taichi as ti
 import TaichiGAME as tg